Asymmetric thin-shell wormholes in the Kalb-Ramond background: Observational characteristics and extra photon rings: Introduction

 \section{Introduction}

 In 2015, the Laser Interferometer Gravitational-Wave Observatory (LIGO) made the first detection of gravitational waves, directly confirming the existence of binary stellar-mass black holes-a landmark achievement in astrophysics~\cite{LIGOScientific:2016sjg}.
-Subsequently, in 2019, the Event Horizon Telescope (EHT) released images of the supermassive black holes at the centers of the M87 galaxy and Sagittarius A* ~\cite{EventHorizonTelescope:2019dse}, providing further evidence for the existence of such supermassive black holes.
+Subsequently, in 2019, the Event Horizon Telescope (EHT) released images of the supermassive black holes at the centers of the M87 galaxy and Sgr A~\cite{EventHorizonTelescope:2019dse}, providing further evidence for the existence of such supermassive black holes.
 The black hole images display a central dark region surrounded by a bright ring: the dark area results from the black hole's intense gravity bending and capturing light, preventing it from reaching distant observers, thus forming what is known as the black hole shadow.
-The outer bright ring is referred to as the photon ring (or critical curve)~\cite{Gralla:2019xty}.
+Within the shadow, the bright ring contains a very thin, embedded ring—commonly referred to as the photon ring—which theoretically corresponds to the so-called "critical curve"~\cite{Gralla:2019xty}.